 I stepped forward and a face appeared behind the glass panel.
 A muffled voice said something that I could not quite hear properly.
 Not being totally sure who the voice was addressing and still unable to hear clearly what it had said, I foolishly looked around expecting at any moment for my parents to come rushing up.
 Just then the glass panel moved with a dry squeak and slid upwards, the voice spoke again, much clearer this time.
 Alright young man, where to?
 The words sat in my dry mouth but eventually came out, err… Grantham, please.
 He asked me if I wanted a single or a return.
 Return please, I replied.

 Emerging from the southern portal of the tunnel the train gently lurched to the left, squealing over the points at Weekday Cross.
 Looking to my right the junction signal box came into view.
-Below I caught a brief glimpse of the tops of red Barton and blue South Notts buses waiting in the circular Broad Marsh bus station.
+Below I caught a brief glimpse of the tops of red Barton, blue South Notts and green Nottingham Corporation buses waiting in the circular Broad Marsh bus station below.
 Slowly gathering speed and with bright sunlight streaming through the windows a mixed feeling of wellbeing, freedom and growing anticipation crept over me.
 I watched the white smoke from the as yet unknown locomotive drifting lazily past the window.

-Leaving Nottingham behind, my train paused again at a place called Netherfield and very soon after leaving this station Colwick Shed yard came into view on my left making my heart race.
-However, the assembled throng of locos were too far away to even try and note any numbers down.
+Leaving Nottingham behind, we paused again at a place called Netherfield and very soon after leaving this station Colwick Shed yard came into view on my left making my heart race.
+However, the assembled throng of locos were just too far away to even try and note any numbers down.
 This was not a good start to my day, nothing yet to show in my nice new notebook, apart from the date at the top of the page!
-We soon crossed over the waters of the River Trent again, this time at Rectory Junction and our train headed eastwards leaving the suburbs of Nottingham behind.
+We soon crossed over the waters of the River Trent again, this time at Rectory Junction and my train headed eastwards, leaving the suburbs of Nottingham behind.

 Apart from my earlier fleeting passage through Nottingham Victoria, Grantham was the largest station I had actually been on.
 Looking across the platforms towards the main lines I saw a row of coaches on the far side.
 This surely must be the express that I had observed coming in from the north a few minutes ago?
-I walked down the platform to have a closer look at 60063 “I sing lass” now waiting patiently in charge of her train and alongside what I learned later was the Yard Box.
+I walked down the platform to have a closer look and sure enough 60063 “I sing lass” was waiting patiently in charge of her train alongside what I learned later was the Yard Box.
 The green liveried loco’s boiler was lovely, magnificent!
-She carried an oily warm sleek presence only previously imagined from the pages of Trains Illustrated magazine.
-In contrast the large grimy spoked driving wheels and lubricated yellowy shine of the motion were business like and full of potent menacing danger for the unwary.
+She carried an oily warm sleek presence only previously imagined from the pages of my older brother’s Trains Illustrated magazine.
+In contrast the large grimy spoked driving wheels and lubricated yellowy shine of the motion were business like, full of potent menacing danger for the unwary.
 Her buffer beam had the appearance of a line of red lipstick vaguely similar to those worn by elegant ladies on the front cover of my Mum’s Woman’s Own magazine.
 What a treat this was to my young eyes, a main line express locomotive up close!